matthewjmiller/mattmiller/CV.md

 ## Academic Service

+- Hosted poet Suzanne Underwood Rhodes for an on-campus reading, College of the Ozarks, 2023.
 - Appointed member, Library Advisory Committee, College of the Ozarks, 2022-present.
 - Appointed member, Assessment Committee, College of the Ozarks, 2021-present.
 - English department hiring committee, College of the Ozarks, 2022.